Climate Changes Health: Ensuring Environmental Justice Underlies Public Health’s Climate Change Work

 Megan Latshaw - APHA Environment Section and Johns Hopkins University

-Paul Mohai - U-M School of Natural Resources and Environment
+Paul Mohai - U-M School for Environment and Sustainability

 Carmel Price - U-M Dearborn